David W. Downing

-Debbi is YES’ Director of Youth and Family Counseling.
-Halela is a Licensed Mental Health Counselor and Child Mental Health Specialist with 25 years of experience.
-She has specialized in providing therapy for teen survivors of sexual abuse as well as clients who engage in self-injurious behavior.
-Halela is trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Dialectical Behavioral Therapy (DBT).
+Debbi Halela (she/her) is YES’ Director of Behavioral Health Services.
+Debbie is a Licensed Mental Health Counselor and Child Mental Health Specialist with 25 years of experience.
+She has specialized in providing therapy for teen survivors of sexual abuse and clients who engage in self-injurious behavior.
+Debbie is trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Dialectical Behavioral Therapy (DBT).

 Lisa Hay (she/her) is YES’ Chief Advancement Officer (CAO).
 She has over 40 years of diverse business experience in the non-profit and for-profit sectors.
 She has worked as a development professional for over 12 years and is passionate about helping some of the most vulnerable children, youth, and their families in our community.
 Beginning in 2009, she worked as the Director of Development for Seattle Children’s Home, then the Director of Development and later Vice President of Development and Marketing at Navos.
 In the for-profit sector, Lisa was a real estate business owner, and worked at Nordstrom for over 20 years, working her way up the ranks in buying, merchandising, strategic planning, and global sourcing and manufacturing of private-label brands.
 Lisa is a visionary and strategic executive known for driving long-term, sustainable growth.